If you’ve used Google Ads in the past, you’ve probably heard the term “Performance Max” floating around recently.

 Still, it’s good to have an idea of what the setup process will look like before you begin creating your campaign.
 I’ve detailed the step-by-step process you’ll need to follow below:

-Step 1: Select a Campaign Objective
+Step 1: Select a campaign objective

 If you’ve created any Google Ads campaigns in the past, this first step will look familiar to you.
 Google always asks you to set your campaign objective before moving forward with the campaign setup.
 Your objective will include the goals and settings Google offers throughout the remainder of the setup.